Can You Build Muscle Without Heavy Weights?

 I cannot tell you how many clients come to me saying they want to ‘tone up’.
 So here’s the lowdown — toning is building muscle!
 With resistance exercises, you may be able to achieve this faster, plus there are many other benefits.
 I’ve talked about some of the reasons to start weight training before, from increased strength to heart health.

 “But I’ve never lifted weights before.” you say.
 Don’t worry, you’re not alone!
-A great starting point to help build your physical strength is body weight training.
+A great starting point to help build your physical strength is bodyweight training.
 You don’t need any special equipment.
 These exercises use your own body weight and can be done almost anywhere!
 As you get stronger, they can also be modified for an extra challenge.
+In fact, bodyweight training is the foundation of my BBG Zero Equipment program

-Some common styles of body weight exercises include push ups, squats, planks and lunges.
-My Sweat with Kayla app also recommends plyometric training to help increase your strength and power.
+Some common styles of bodyweight exercises include push ups, squats, planks and lunges.
+The SWEAT app also recommends plyometric training to help increase your strength and power.
 Because of the simplicity of these exercises, you can easily move from one to the other, maximising your workout in a short space of time.
 Just make sure you aren’t skimping on the cool down!

 Free weights & weight machines